 Stages of denim manufacturing

-The process of manufacturing denim is a complex journey that involves a combination of traditional techniques and modern innovations.
+The process of manufacturing denim is a complex journey that combines traditional techniques with modern innovations.
 From selecting the fibers to adding the final finishing touches, each step contributes to the unique character and durability of denim.
 Understanding this process gives a deeper appreciation for the craftsmanship behind this iconic fabric.

 The first stage is fiber selection and preparation.
 Denim begins with cotton, a natural fiber that is often blended with other materials like elastane, rayon, or linen to enhance properties such as stretchiness or softness, although traditional denim is made 100% from cotton.
 High-quality, strong, and durable cotton varieties are crucial for the success of the production process, as denim fabrics cannot exist without cotton.
 The ginning process separates the cotton fibers from the seeds and other impurities.
 It is performed before the raw materials arrive at the denim mills.